Academy Award Winner, Grammy Winner

 2 East 61st Street, NYC

 Each year, more than 400 of New York City’s most accomplished and engaged leaders gather at the Pierre Hotel to attend the Women Mean Business Luncheon, which supports the Coalition’s First Step Job Training Program.
-The event features program graduates sharing their moving stories and experiences, and also honors First Step’s wonderful corporate partners.
-The highlight of the event is the keynote address – past speakers include Arianna Huffington, Hillary Clinton, Christine Quinn, Anna Quindlen and First Lady of New York City Chirlane McCray.
+The event features program graduates sharing their moving stories and experiences, and will honor Burke & Company with this year’s Corporate Partnership Award.
+The highlight of the event is the keynote address – past speakers include Arianna Huffington, Hillary Clinton, Christine Quinn, Anna Quindlen, Ashley Graham, First Lady of New York City Chirlane McCray and Dari Alexander.

 First Step gives homeless and low-income women the skills and confidence needed to achieve financial independence.
 Our innovative 14-week curriculum offers computer and job skills training, an internship with a major corporation or nonprofit organization, mentoring, job placement assistance and extensive post-graduate support.

 “Darlene Love’s thunderbolt voice is as embedded in the history of rock and roll as Eric Clapton’s guitar or Bob Dylan’s lyrics.” -The New York Times